pybind/pybind11/docs/advanced/cast/eigen.rst

 documentation on :ref:`return_value_policies` for full details).
 That means, without an explicit return value policy, lvalue references will be copied and pointers will be managed by pybind11.
-In order to avoid copying, you should explictly specify an appropriate return value policy, as in the following
+In order to avoid copying, you should explicitly specify an appropriate return value policy, as in the following
 example:

 .. code-block:: cpp